 Challenges to entrepreneurship in JapanThere are several reasons why Japan is a late bloomer in developing a suitable environment for entrepreneurs to start high-growth potential companies.
-The postwar economic growth has traditionally been attributed to the Japanese large-firm centered system, with stable corporate groups focused on keiretsu structure around large companies.
+The postwar economic growth has traditionally been attributed to the Japanese large-firm-centered system, with stable corporate groups focused on keiretsu structure around large companies.
 Since big corporations relied primarily on in-house research and development, the need to purchase products or services from startups was limited.
-In absence of M&A activities and an IPO market in Japan, it was rather unattractive to invest into startups for venture capitalists.
+It was rather unattractive for venture capitalists to invest in Japanese startups.
 Instead, they focused on investing in foreign ventures, preferably in Silicon Valley.
 The political system was also optimized for favoring large firms.
-A peculiar regulatory system as well as a lack of financial support by the government were obstacles for young entrepreneurs.
+A peculiar regulatory system, as well as a lack of financial support by the government, were obstacles for young entrepreneurs.
 Finally, the social norms of postwar Japan did not serve as an incentive for setting up new, risky ventures, as an elite career meant aiming at working for large firms or top government agencies with long-term employment and seniority-based wages.

-New opportunities and a changing startup ecosystemSince the burst of the asset bubble in 1990 and the following period of slow economic growth with several recessions, a slow economic structural shift can be observed that has contributed to building a better environment for establishing ventures in Japan.
+New opportunities and a changing startup ecosystemSince the burst of the asset bubble in the early 1990s and the following period of slow economic growth with several recessions, a slow economic structural shift can be observed that has contributed to building a better environment for establishing ventures in Japan.
 A new breed of young entrepreneurs who grew up in Japan’s slow-growth era is emerging.
-The performance crisis of large firms has made it less attractive to work there and many startups today have been founded by elite university graduates.
+The performance crisis of large firms has made it less attractive to work there, and many startups today have been founded by elite university graduates.
 Even though the venture capital market is still small compared to other countries, it is steadily growing.
 The rise of independent venture capital funding and the participation of large corporations in venture capital have stimulated entrepreneurship.
 Established companies no longer see startups as investments, they also start to view them as possible partners in tech to help their core business.
-Moreover, the Japanese government is eager to support young entrepreneurs by promoting cooperation between startups and larger firms and setting up funds and other financial incentives to spark investments.
+Moreover, the Japanese government is eager to support young entrepreneurs by promoting cooperation between startups and larger firms.